Frequently Asked Questions

 What does trauma therapy involve? +

 Trauma therapy involves working with what difficult experiences leave in the nervous system, body, and relational patterns, not just how we have come to understand them over time.
-At Meadow Grove, it begins with a consultation call to explore fit and readiness, followed by a personalized preparation assessment sent through the client portal before you arrive.
+At Meadow Grove, it begins with a 20-minute phone conversation to explore fit and readiness, followed by a 2-hour pre-intensive consultation, in person or virtual, to prepare the work around you.
 During the intensive itself, the work draws from body-centered approaches including EMDR, Somatic Experiencing, IFS, Deep Brain Reorienting, sand therapy, and sound therapy, selected and woven together based on your history and what your nervous system is ready for.
-After the intensive ends, you receive a personalized integration guide and a follow-up call within one to two weeks.
+After the intensive ends, you receive a follow-up call within one to two weeks.
 The process is designed to be thorough at every stage, before, during, and after.

 Why can't I move on from trauma? +